 Beyoncé and Jay-Z’s Bel Air mansion

 Grammy-Award-winner and singer Beyoncé and her husband Jay-Z bought this plush mansion as their family home in 2017 in the Bel Air neighbourhood of Los Angeles, California.
-Whatever the couple does, they do it in style and this is reflected in this magnificent mansion which has an estimated value of USD 88 million (THB 2.9 billion approximately), making it one of the most expensive houses in the world.
+Whatever the couple does, they do it in style and this is reflected in this magnificent mansion which has an estimated value of USD 88 million, making it one of the most expensive houses in the world.